 What's a valve?

-The valve is a simple tap that regulates the flow of hot water in and out of the radiator and changes the temperature of the room only when opened or closed manually.
+A valve is a simple tap that regulates the flow of hot water in and out of the radiator which then changes the temperature of the room.

-There are three types of valves: non-thermostatic, thermostatic and thermostatic
+There are two types of valves: non-thermostatic (manual) and thermostatic (TRV).

-In a radiator there are two types of taps... the valve for the water inlet and the lockshield for the outlet.
+In a radiator there are two types of valves the wheelhead for the water inlet (also known as the flow) and the lockshield for the outlet (return).